Mission & Objective

 Red Sea Out-of-Competition Program

-Submissions are only open for New Saudi/New Cinema and Tajreeb sections.
+Submissions are only open for New Saudi/New Cinema Feature and Short Film sections.

 - Designed to celebrate new Saudi film productions.

-- This section is open to fiction, documentary, and animated feature films.
+- This section is open to fiction, documentary, and animated films.

 - Films that have been produced during the 12 months preceding the Festival.